-- External control panel (not available currently). - PC tool (MyDrive® Insight) via an adapter option (not available currently). - Offline configuration tool for parameter settings when the drive is not powered on (not available currently).
+- External control panel (Control Panel 2.0 OP2). - PC tool (MyDrive® Insight) via an adapter option (not available currently). - Offline configuration tool for parameter settings when the drive is not powered on (not available currently).

 Illustration 6: RJ45 Port and RS485 Termination Switch